Converting to Fastpitch Slapping

 As we have said, natural lefties have a small advantage when learning to slap.
 The learning curve is a little less steep.

-For right-handed hitters, left side swings will feel very unnatural for awhile.
+For right-handed hitters, left side swings will feel unnatural for awhile.
 The less dominant arm is now the rear arm, the stride is now with the right foot, and rotation occurs in the opposite direction.
 Bat speed will be slow, and barrel control inconsistent with lots of swings and misses.
-It will feel like learning to swing all over again.
+It feels like learning to swing all over again.
 It is important to set these expectations from the beginning.

 Now for the good news!
-It is amazing how fast kids can adapt.
-With consistent practice, the initial period of discomfort will not last long.
+It is amazing how fast kids adapt.
+With consistent practice, the initial period of discomfort does not last long.
 Within the first year, most right to left converted players are hitting the ball as hard and often harder than they did from the right side.

 #8 Power, Speed, and Athleticism?

 First of all, if the hitter is already looking like they could be a powerful slugger, then stay the course and don’t switch.
 Good power hitters are also at a premium.

 Secondly, speed is essential for a slapper since they must commonly beat out infield hits.
 The prospective slapper should be one of the top three fastest runners on their team.
 Hitters with blazing speed can definitely gain an edge by learning to slap.

 Thirdly, if the young hitter is lower on the athletic scale, taking a little longer to learn new athletic skills than other kids, don’t make the switch to slapping.
 The complexity of slapping and the body control required will end up frustrating the athlete.
 Instead, a focus on strength conditioning, bat speed generation, and training swing paths to increase batting average (click for details about our new book series devoted to hitting) is a more promising path to softball success.
 This path will help ensure softball is a life experience the player will look back on fondly.

 What is the hitter’s desire to learn to slap?